 - Seek validation for their self-identities from adults

 Sometimes, teaching high schoolers can feel like a balancing act.
 These students need to prepare for independent life beyond school, but they still behave like adolescents and often need to be reminded of the rules.
-Consider getting a secondary degree to teach high school if you:
+Consider getting a secondary education degree to teach high school if you:

 - Want to specialize in one subject